dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 via ``xrootd.plugin!scitokens.strict``.
 If it is ``true``, then the presence of a scitoken is required.
 If ``false``, and the token is missing, whatever restrictions that are already in force from the login apply.

+##### A Note on Pool configuration with Scitokens

+What this means, however, is that unless the client requests TLS, it will not be turned on.

+> **SECURITY CONSIDERATION**
+>
+> In order to protect the bearer token, the client should _always_ require
+> TLS by using 'xroots' as the URL schema.
+This is because the xrootd clients
+> continue to pass the token in the open request's path query regardless
+> of whether the server supports TLS or has indicated that it should
+> be turned on.
+>
+> By using 'xroots', the client guarantees TLS will be on at login or
+> the connection will fail.

 #### Token-based authorization as suggested in [http://people.web.psi.ch/feichtinger/doc/authz.pdf](https://www.psi.ch/search/phonebook-and-e-mail-directory?q=feichtinger).